radianttap/Alley/README.md

 How automatic retries work?

-In case of a `NetworkError` being raised, _Alley_ will check its `shouldRetry` property and – if that’s `true` – it will increment retry counter by 1 and perform `URLSessionDataTask` again.
+In case of a `NetworkError` being raised, _Alley_ will check its `shouldRetry` property and – if `true` – it will increment retry counter by 1 and perform `URLSessionDataTask` again.
 And again.
 And again...until it reaches `maxRetries` value when it will return `NetworkError.inaccessible` as result.

 Each retry is delayed by half a second but you can supply any value you want (including `0`) in the call to `alleyData`, argument `retryInterval`.